DeborahK/Angular-Signals/README.md

 # Angular-Signals
 Experimentation with Angular's signals features.

-- swVehicles-no-signals: RxJS/Observables
+- swVehicles-no-signals: RxJS/Observables for state management and async operations

-- swVehicles-with-vehicle-signals: RxJS/Observables + Signals (vehicle features)
+- swVehicles-with-signals: Signals for state management (with RxJS/Observables for async operations)

 - swVehicles-simple: Simpler version of app